Improwised/kb.repairrabbit.github.io/content/customers/will-customers-get-notification-while-generating-an-appointment.md

 draft= false
 +++

- Yes customers will be notified for booked appointment via email.
+ Yes, customers will be notified for booked appointment via email.